Joey Bart Player Props: Giants vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Tigers pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had the 21st-ranked team ERA across all MLB pitching staffs (4.06).
+- The Tigers had a 4.06 team ERA that ranked 21st across all league pitching staffs.

-- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in the big leagues.
+- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in baseball.

-- Wentz (0-2) pitches for the Tigers to make his third start of the season.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old righty, started and went six scoreless innings against the Oakland Athletics.

-- In his last appearance on Saturday, the lefty threw 1 2/3 innings against the Boston Red Sox, allowing five earned runs while surrendering one hit.
+- Last season he finished with a 4.24 ERA and a 1.28 WHIP over his 18 games, putting together an 8-6 record.

 © 2023 Data Skrive.
 All rights reserved.